leohmcs/leohmcs.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Hello, I am Leo.
-I'm an Electrical Engineering student at [Federal University of Minas Gerais (UFMG)](https://ufmg.br/) :brazil:.
-During my undergrad, I also spent a semester abroad at [KTH Royal Institute of Technology](https://www.kth.se/en) :sweden:.

-I am interested in building robots that interact with humans, particularly in how we can guarantee safety in those interactions.
-My research interests lie in the intersection of robotics, control theory and machine learning.
+Hello, I'm Leo.
+I'm a PhD student in the Division of Robotics, Perception and Learning at the [KTH Royal Institute of Technology](www.kth.se/en) :sweden:.
+I am interested in enabling robots to have meaningful, long-term interactions with humans and assuring that robot's behavior is aligned with human expectations by leveraging tools from robotics, control theory and machine learning.

-As an undergrad, I had the privilege to be a [Robotics Institute Summer Scholar](https://riss.ri.cmu.edu/) (RISS) in 2023 and 2024 at Carnegie Mellon University (CMU), where I worked with [Sebastian Scherer](https://theairlab.org/team/sebastian/) and [Andrea Bajcsy](https://www.cs.cmu.edu/~abajcsy/), respectively.
-I also had the pleasure to work with [Douglas Macharet](https://homepages.dcc.ufmg.br/~doug/site/en/) at UFMG, and with [Jana Tumova](https://sites.google.com/view/janatumova/home) while at KTH.
+Previously, I graduated from the [Federal University of Minas Gerais (UFMG)](https://ufmg.br) :brazil: with a Bachelor's in Electrical Engineering.
+As an undergrad, I had the pleasure to work with [Douglas Macharet](https://homepages.dcc.ufmg.br/~doug/site/en/) in the [Computer Vision and Robotics Lab (VeRLab)](https://www.verlab.dcc.ufmg.br/).
+I also had the privilege to be a [Robotics Institute Summer Scholar (RISS)](https://riss.ri.cmu.edu/) in 2023 and 2024 at [Carnegie Mellon University (CMU)](https://www.cmu.edu/) :us:, where I worked with [Sebastian Scherer](https://theairlab.org/team/sebastian/) and [Andrea Bajcsy](https://www.cs.cmu.edu/~abajcsy/), respectively.

-During RISS, I was also an organizer of the [RoboLaunch](https://riss.ri.cmu.edu/robolaunch/) outreach initiative that brings leading robotics and AI researchers from around the world to present their work in accessible talks.

-Apart from research, I enjoy playing and watching football (soccer), reading literature, and being outside whenever I can find an excuse.

 [google scholar](https://scholar.google.com/citations?user=dvfgXjkAAAAJ&hl=en) \| [github](https://github.com/leohmcs) \| [linkedin](https://www.linkedin.com/in/leohmcs/)